-This standard is currently applicable to annual reporting periods beginning on or after 1 January 2017.
-Exposure Draft (ED 263) 'Effective Date of AASB 15' proposes to defer the application date by one year (1 January 2018.
+This standard is currently applicable to annual reporting periods beginning on or after 1 January 2018.
 The standard provides a single standard for revenue recognition.
 The core principle of the standard is that an entity will recognise revenue to depict the transfer of promised goods or services to customers in an amount that reflects the consideration to which the entity expects to be entitled in exchange for those goods or services).
-The standard may impact the way revenue for advertising, digital marketing and video services are recognised by the consolidated entity, however the impact has not yet been quantified until the application date of the standard has been confirmed.
+The standard may impact the way revenue for advertising, digital marketing and video services are recognised by the Consolidated Entity, however the impact has not yet been quantified.